I was invited by Barbara Radice to present six ideas for lights. One was chosen and included in Memphis Milano, 1987 . . .

-The design was conceived during a boozey sessions at my flat in London.
-I originally called the design “Lights Circa 1987”.
+The design for Nastro was conceived at my flat in London.
+The other five I had designed in while Glasgow.
+Originally, I called the design, “Lights Circa 1987”.
 It was a statement about lighting design at the time.
 Later, the name of the floor lamp was changed to “Nastro” by Barbara for the collection.

-The light was presented at the last exhibition, Memphis Milano Lights 1988.
+The light was presented at the last exhibition of, Memphis Milano Lights 1988.
 The exhibition was curated by Barbara Radice, photographed by Santi Caleca.
 The exhibition was sponsored by Artemide S.p.A

 The body of the light fitting is made in formed GRP.
 The lamp, located at the top, is a low voltage (12v) halogen lamp.
 Power is conducted to it through bare copper wire embedded within the GRP material that is the body of the fitting.
 The transformer is located in the base and gives weight to the piece.